StructuresComp/bistable-kirigami/README.md

 5. Start your ABAQUS license and run the Main file.
 It will generate the input files for ABAQUS and run the simulation.
 It will also post-process the results and save them in a .txt file.
 You can also check the .odb file to see the results of the simulation. <br>
 (Check the progress of your code in the .sta file.
 Any errors will be displayed in either the .log, .dat or .msg file.)

+## Disclaimer
+This code does not account for contact modelling.
+Hence, it is not designed for too high deformations.
 <!-- Add contributing -->
 ## Contributing
 Feedback is welcome!
 For major changes, please open an issue first to discuss what you would like to change.